Wyangala Dam: Location and features

+Completed in 1935, the initial structure was a concrete gravity dam that was 58.8 m high.
+The resultant reservoir, when full, had a maximum capacity of 374860 ML and a surface area of 25.2 km2.
+The 1971 upgrade added the rock-filled embankment with a clay core that was built downstream of the original concrete wall.
+At the same time, a new spillway was added, along with a road bridge over the spillway and new low-level and high-level outlets.

-The dam wall constructed with 3580 m3 of rockfill and a clay core is 85 m high and 1370 m long.
-The maximum water depth is 79 m and at 100% capacity the dam wall holds back 1220000 ML of water at 379 m AHD.
+The resultant rock-fill embankment dam wall is 85 m high and 1370 m long.
+When full, the maximum water depth of the reservoir is 79 m and has capacity of 1220 GL at 379 m AHD.
 The surface area of Lake Wyangala is 5390 ha and the catchment area is 8300 km2.
-The eight radial gates and concrete chute of the spillway are capable of discharging 14700 m3/s.
-A AUD43 million upgrade of facilities commenced in 2009 and, when completed by 2016, is expected to result in the raising and locking of the spillway radial gates; raising of the spillway chute wall; and raising of the parapet wall crest.
+The eight radial gates and with a concrete chute spillway are capable of discharging 14700 m3/s.